 Multiple climate-related events and impacts pose threats to regular aviation services.
-Commercial aviation schedules in the United States are very tight, with thousands of aircraft simultaneously aloft.
+Commercial aviation schedules are very tight, with thousands of aircraft simultaneously aloft.
 Delays in any part of the system can propagate across the nation and around the world.
 The list of "extreme events" that concern the aviation sector are somewhat different than those that concern surface transportation.
 For instance, severe thunderstorms near major aviation hubs can cause major disruptions in aviation, but only transitory disruptions to surface transportation.

 Among the potential impacts of climate change on aviation:

 - Higher temperatures can reduce maximum takeoff weights or require longer takeoff distances, particularly at hot or high airports, such as those in Phoenix and Denver.

 - Service interruptions or damage may result from storm surge or flooding at low-lying airports.
 Locations of concern include New Orleans, New York City, Miami, and San Francisco.

 - Changes in the incidence of high winds, thunderstorms, tornados, snow, and ice storms may affect airline schedules.